Bailym/pico-ky-040/README.md

 - Assignable callbacks to run each encoder pulse (click).
 - The encoder is read on a repeating timer interrupt (10ms by default).

 # Setup

-The default GPIO pin setup is
+The default GPIO pin setup is:

 Pico Pin GPIO6 -> CLK on KY-040

 Pico Pin GPIO7 -> DT on KY-040

 Pico Pin GPIO8 -> SW on KY-040

 Pico Pin GND -> GND on KY-040

 Pico Pin 3V3(OUT) -> + on KY-040

 [Data sheet for KY-040](https://www.handsontec.com/dataspecs/module/Rotary%20Encoder.pdf)